 Individual employees that belong to the risk group or that has someone in their immediate surroundings that belong to the risk group, we encourage to keep a dialogue with their manager about how the situation should be handled

 All employees who have tasks that can be performed remotely are encouraged to work from home in order to further limit the spread of infection.
 This applies starting on Friday, 20 March.

 To avoid the spread of infection, we urge you to keep a distance from one another in the workplace, as well as to regularly wash your hands with soap and water or otherwise use hand spray.

 As regards visits to our workplaces from customers and partners from other EU countries, the same precautions apply as for our employees, i.e. in accordance with our internal guidelines.

 We encourage you to conduct all meetings online, whether internal or with customers and partners.

 If an employee still needs to travel to a customer site or project, they will also need to check which coronavirus guidelines apply at that customer’s company or organisation.
 These trips must also be approved by the SVP and Function Manager.

-As regards international events during April, May and June, we will cancel or postpone the events that we arrange on our own.
+As regards international events, up to an including October, we will cancel or postpone the events that we arrange on our own.
 For other events where we are co-organisers, we will conduct a dialogue to clarify our position.
-We are closely following developments, and will take decisions about events from July onwards as time progresses.
+We are closely following developments, and will take decisions about international events from November onwards as time progresses.
 In general, we will investigate whether we can convert all the autumn and winter events to digital events or hybrid events.

-Internal training during April, May and June will be conducted online or moved to a later date.
+Internal training, up to October, will be conducted online or moved to a later date.

 Please visit our education catalogue to see guidelines for external courses, workshops, seminars, etcetera.